 The model builds on the Know the learner, Know the demands, and Know what to do framework and expands each of these three areas into practical teaching approaches.

 Hallmarks of Excellence:

-The hallmarks of excellence for Māori and Pacific learner success were developed as part of the ALN Effective Practice Model.
+The hallmarks of excellence for Māori and Pacific learner success were developed by developed by Dr Damon Whitten and Graeme Smith as part of the ALN Effective Practice Model.
 They describe evidence-based practices in working with Māori, Pacific and other learners.
 They are intended to guide practitioners in cultivating a culturally inclusive teaching and learning environment that fosters success for all learners.

 The hallmarks define how practitioners can: